Insider Career Guides

 If you just messaged someone on LinkedIn, you don't.
 You are left entirely in the dark.

-This is why utilizing a verified referral marketplace is essential for peace of mind.
-On a professional platform, the entire transaction is protected by an escrow-style holding system.
+This is why utilizing a verified insider marketplace is essential for peace of mind.
+On a professional platform, the entire transaction is protected by an milestone protection-style holding system.

-- Only after this proof is uploaded and verified does the employee receive their earnings.
-If they fail to provide proof, the escrow system refunds your money.
+• Only after this proof is uploaded and verified does the employee receive their earnings.
+If they fail to provide proof, the milestone system refunds your money.

 You never have to wonder if your application actually made it inside the building.
-See also our guide on avoiding job referral scams for why proof-of-submission matters.
+See also our guide on avoiding job referral scams for why routing verification matters.

 Maximize the Opportunity